-It is for this reason that the FDA recommendations state that Cymbalta should not be prescribed to anyone that has a history of liver damage or that uses alcohol on a regular basis.
+It is for this reason that the FDA recommendations state that Cymbalta should not be prescribed to anyone who has a history of liver damage or who uses alcohol on a regular basis.

 Signs of liver damage while using Cymbalta include yellowing of the skin, or whites of the eyes, itching, fever, joint swelling, joint pain, exhaustion, nausea and vomiting, dark urine, and a skin rash.
 If you notice any of these symptoms you should contact your doctor immediately.

 Increased Side Effects